opennms-forge/onms-k8s-poc/README.md

 ## Pending

 * Find a way to use the Graph Templates from the Core Server within the UI servers.

+## Problems/Limitations

+* The WebUI sends events handled by Queued to promote updating RRD files to ensure data is available.
+That won't work with dedicated UI servers (as Queued is not running there).
+* When using Newts, the resource cache won't exist on the UI servers (maintained by Collectd), meaning all requests will hit Cassandra, slowing down the graph generation.
+The same applies when using Grafana via the UI servers.

 ## Manual configuration changes